 As you can see in the black pop-up, Facebook gave me insight into my largest group of website converters.
-My top category “Work & Play” consists of “predominantly white collar, professional metrocentrics who enjoy comfortable incomes and are a mix of homeowners and renters”.
+My top category “Work & Play” consists of “predominantly white-collar, professional metrocentrics who enjoy comfortable incomes and are a mix of homeowners and renters”.

 3) Gain Competitor Customer Insight

-Okay, so say you’re in one of the two scenarios, brand new business with little to no sales or looking to gain more insight into major competitor customer interests.
+Let’s say you’re in one of two scenarios — either you’re a brand new business with little to no sales, or you’re looking to gain more insight into major competitor customer interests.

 Warning: Not all Pages will appear here.
-It usually depends on size of the Page; however, this is not a hard fast law.
-The easiest way to see is by typing the company page into the Interest search bar.
+It usually depends on the size of the Page.
+The easiest way to find out is by typing the company page into the Interest search bar.

-Now, if you know that a certain type of job is potentially the bulk of your business, what can you do with that information?
-Create loyalty programs where people who work in the public sector (e.g. teachers, government service workers, etc.) get a certain percentage off.
-You can publish content describing how your brand partners with local communities, etc. See how this works?
+Try creating loyalty programs to offer public sector employees (e.g. teachers, government service workers, etc.) rewards or exclusive discounts.
+Then you can publish content describing how your brand partners with local communities, etc. See how this works?
 You’re giving your potential customer base something you know they’ll connect with.

-*Note* We used to have a section here about Acxiom data within Facebook Audience Insights.
-But, because of Cambridge Analytica, there’s no longer a need for us to cover non-existent data-collection tactics.
+Note: We used to have a section here about Acxiom data within Facebook Audience Insights.
+But because of Cambridge Analytica, there’s no longer a need for us to cover non-existent data-collection tactics.

-But, as always is the case with Facebook, the more targeted and customized your advertising experience, the more success you’ll see.
+As always is the case with Facebook, the more targeted and customized your advertising experience, the more success you’ll see.

 Wrap Up on Facebook Audience Insights

 I hope that this post has granted some light on how you can use Facebook Audience Insights to better your PPC efforts.